 A) The monitoring results; and

-B) It must explain the results' significance noting any pertinent health advisory or proposed regulation.
+B) It must explain the results' significance noting any health advisory or proposed regulation.

 f) Complying with an NPDWR.
-In addition to the information subsection (d)(6) requires, the report must note any of specific violations in subsections (f)(1) through (f)(7) occurring during the year the report covers and include a clear and readily understandable explanation of the violation, any potential adverse health effects, and the steps the CWS took to correct the violation.
+In addition to the information subsection (d)(6) requires, the report must note any specific violations that occurred during the period the report covers and include a clear and readily understandable explanation of the violation, any potential adverse health effects, and the steps the CWS took to correct the violation.

 1) Monitoring and reporting compliance data.